Generic measure preserving transformations and the closed groups they generate: Proof of Theorem

 where $\Phi$ and $\Psi_{U, e}$ are as in \eqref{E:hot} and Lemma~\ref{L:emps}\,(ii), respectively.
 Then $\Gamma$ is a Hilbert space map, for which, by combining Lemmas~\ref{L:kpr} and \ref{L:co1}, we have

 The proof is now finished as in the case of \eqref{E:plen}.

 {\bf Acknowledgement.} I thank Justin Moore and Joe Rosenblatt for stimulating conversations and email exchanges on the subject matter of the paper.
-I am also grateful to Eli Glasner for clarifications concerning the literature.
+I am also grateful to Eli Glasner and Benjy Weiss for pointing out the martingale proof of Theorem~\ref{T:ert} and to Eli Glasner for clarifications concerning the literature.